cerrigham/talent-academy-backend-java/fundamentals/README.md

 ## 1
 Write some simple functions for test primitive types variables, strings and operator. <br/>
 Try to combine primitives and strings and see what happens.

+## 2
+Create a class Login with a const parameter called password = "xyz123kwj" . <br/>
+Create a function that simulate a login.
+Function receive as input a username and an array of String with three password. <br/>
+The function check the login and if the password is wrong retry with the next one, if all the password are wrong the account will be locked. <br>